zaman-lab/brexitmeter-py/CONTRIBUTING.md

 > see "requirements.txt" for a list of package dependencies

+### Configuring Twitter API Credentials

+Create a Twitter account like "@brexitmeter_bot", and set it as the `TWITTER_BOT_HANDLE` environment variable.

+Obtain credentials for your own app with access to the Twitter API, and set the following environment variables: `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET`

+> this section only if you want to run your own bot. you can still use the classifier without setting up a new bot

 ### Configuring Model File Storage

 This app needs access to model artifact files, namely the final (pre-trained) weights, and two dictionaries of text.